zhangxin025/docs-1/api-reference/conversational/Overview.md

 - Use OpenAI real-time API or other voice-to-voice models
 - Bring your own LLM/conversation logic or enable function calling for DUIX-optimized LLMs.
 - Customize the TTS or ASR engine, and turn taking settings
-- Use text parrot mode to directly drive a replica video.
+- Use text parrot mode to directly drive an avatar video.
 - Directly access the video streams and create a custom UI.

 ## Key Concepts

 ### What is a conversation?

-A conversation is a single 'session' or 'call' with a replica using CVI.
+A conversation is a single 'session' or 'call' with an avatar using CVI.
 When you create a conversation, you receive a Session link URL.
 This URL provides a full Real-time conversations solution, allowing you to avoid managing WebRTC or websockets.
-Navigating to this URL lets you chat with your replica.
+Navigating to this URL lets you chat with your avatar.

 Learn more about [**creating and customizing conversations**](https://duix.com/platform/create).